supremeimposter/My-Vault/GATE/DatabaseManagementSystem/Relational-Model-and-Normalization/Standard Integrity Constraints in Relational Model.md

 ![[Standard Integrity Constraints in Relational Model-20240705175559246.webp]]
 ![[Standard Integrity Constraints in Relational Model-20240705175619981.webp]]

-3. Set NULL or Set default (foreign key value is set to null or default)
+3. Set NULL or Set DEFAULT (foreign key value is set to null or default)

 ![[Standard Integrity Constraints in Relational Model-20240705175645504.webp]]
 ![[Standard Integrity Constraints in Relational Model-20240705175701464.webp]]

 - The actions for violating changes are always defined on the **referencing table** since the referencing table has the foreign key which is referring to a candidate key in referenced table.

-> [!header] When referencing relation is updated
+#### When referencing relation is updated

 - If violation happens, then the violating modification is always rejected.
 - **Deletion** from the referencing table does NOT cause any violation to Referential IC.